johnath/beep/README.md

 The evdev API
 -------------

-The evdev API uses `write(2)` to write `EV_SND`/`SND_TONE` input_event
+The Linux evdev API uses `write(2)` to write `EV_SND`/`SND_TONE` input_event data to the `/dev/input/by-path/platform-pcspkr-event-spkr` device file.
-data to the `/dev/input/by-path/platform-pcspkr-event-spkr` device file.

 The system administrator can set up normal file permissions on the device file to allow beeping access for certain users and groups.

 See [`PERMISSIONS.md`](PERMISSIONS.md) for more details on permission setup.